62832/AppliedE/README.md

 ## Basic Usage

+The first step towards using this add-on is to make an *ME Transmutation Module*.
 The module retrieves all transmutation/EMC knowledge from the player who placed down the module to provide ME networks with information on stored EMC and transmutable items.
 It can be placed anywhere at all on the network to function.

 ![EMC module in-world](img/module1.png)